perillosantana/login/README.md

 }
 ```

-For now these block do not have any required or optional blocks.
+For now these blocks do not have any required or optional blocks.

 #### Configuration
 Through the Storefront, you can change the `login`'s behavior and interface.
 However, you also can make in your theme app, as Store theme does.